CharlesGaydon/N-Step-DDQN-For-A-Hungry-Snake/README.md

 **NOTE**:

-Running this code might work, but full from-scratch environment creation and scripts running was not tested.
-So don't try too hard settings things up, it's not worth it.

 This project started with a two-player snake game setting and a logic inspired from [AlphaZero](https://deepmind.com/blog/article/alphazero-shedding-new-light-grand-games-chess-shogi-and-go).

 It evolved into a toy project for getting a hang on concepts behind DDQN, and achieved its purpose before the snake could be full of apples i.e. the task is only partially solved, with sensible but non-optimal behavior achieved by the agent.

 Full optimization of training parameters seems tedious and time-consuming; it would require refactoring thhe code from scratch to be robust and trustworthy.

---> **As a results, I will not try to optimize further all metaparameters and consider this toy project**
+--> **As a results, I will not try to optimize further all metaparameters and consider this toy project terminated.**

 --> **You may still be inspired by the n-step DDQN implementation in `arena.py`, the use of a target network with masking, or the few sources that I credit below.**

 ---